How To Let Go of Your Ego

 A person who is self-centered, self-obsessed, narcissistic . . .
 Other people don’t really want to hang out with someone like that.
 But if you can let go of these aspects of ego, you feel so much joy, so much happiness.
 Everybody will love you.

-To learn more, read Rinpoche’s article “The Myth of the Self.”
+To learn more about letting go of the ego, read “The Myth of the Self.”